 On September 29, 1780, the location that is now the orchard saw the passage of the Overmountain Men, coming from settlements in Indian Territory.
 During the rail building era of the late 1800s, the geography dictated this site would be perfect for a railroad.
 1908 saw the completion of the Clinchfield Railroad.
 The last piece was the Clinchfield loops, consisting of 18 tunnels in 13 miles of track and built beside and below the orchard.
 It was the 'engineering wonder of the 20th century' when finally done.

 The name Altapass is a railroad gift.
-Alta meaning high, and pass noting McKinney Gap were combined by the Railroad to name the community which grew as a resort near the Blue Ridge Tunnel.
-The community disappeared as quickly when the Clinchfield discontinued passenger service and the the highway went through Gillespie Gap, bypassing McKinney Gap altogether.
+Alta meaning high, and pass noting McKinney Gap were combined by the railroad to name the community which grew as a resort near the Blue Ridge Tunnel.
+The community disappeared as quickly when the Clinchfield discontinued passenger service and the highway went through Gillespie Gap, bypassing McKinney.

 When the railroad building was done, the Clinchfield Railroad turned the land it owned above the tracks near the Blue Ridge Tunnel into The Orchard.
 The land above the Loops was particularly well suited to apple growing, thanks to its geography.
 Located on a southeast-facing slope, the Orchard is 'frost free' most of the time.
 State champion apples were grown repeatedly at the Orchard, and at its peak 125,000 bushels of apples a year were packed and shipped out on the Clinchfield.